 - El Hogar del Prado (Apartment next to El Retiro park)

-Although Sol isn’t a neighborhood per se, it is the name for the area surrounding Puerta del Sol, Madrid’s busiest square, and a great place to stay during Orgullo.
+The Sol district is located around famous Puerta del Sol, Madrid’s busiest square, and a great place to stay during Orgullo.

 Located in the heart of Madrid’s central district, staying in Sol during Gay Pride, you’ll be at just a 15-minute walk from Chueca, Paseo del Prado and all the main events, including the Parade.

 This area has some of the best public transport connections in Madrid, thanks to the Sol station, with several metro lines and short-distance trains.